Written in early 2000; edited

 ‘Why do you cross yourselves backwards?’
 Why do you? :) Those who follow American football might remember Bernie Kosar, who played for the Cleveland Browns and would cross himself the Orthodox way on the field.
 (He is a Byzantine Catholic.)
 Actually, some think the way people make the sign of the cross in the Byzantine Rite used by the Orthodox and some Catholic churches — using the fingers of the right hand, touching the forehead, below the chest, right shoulder, then left shoulder (actually a bigger, fuller gesture than what’s done in the Roman Rite) — is the original way of doing it.
 But non-Byzantine Eastern churches do it left to right like the West.
 The Byzantine way also uses the fingers symbolically, holding the thumb, index and ring fingers together to stand for the Trinity, and the third and little finger folded against the palm to stand for the two natures, human and divine, of Christ.
 Sometime in the 11th century, starting in Italy, Roman Catholics began touching the left shoulder first.
 Nobody really knows why.

 ‘Why do some of your crosses have extra bars like the slanted one on the bottom?’
 The top bar is the sign placed on the cross that said ‘Jesus of Nazareth, King of the Jews’.
 The bottom bar is the piece of wood to which Jesus’ feet were nailed.
 (On Byzantine crucifixes, the feet are side by side, each with a nail through it; on Roman ones they are crossed, with one nail going through both.)
 There are several stories to explain why the bottom bar is often slanted.
 One identifies it with the X-shaped cross on which St Andrew later was killed.
-(St Andrew the apostle is a patron saint of Byzantine churches — legend has it he visited Scythia, which later became Ukraine.)
+(St Andrew the apostle is a patron saint of Byzantine churches — legend has it he visited Scythia, which later became the Ukraine.)
 Another is a legend that says the bar tilted like a scale to show the good thief crucified next to Jesus, St Dismas, joined Him in paradise while the thief who mocked Him was lost.
 Still another explanation simply says Jesus was in such pain He tried to move His legs, causing the bottom board to shift.
 Most often identified with the Orthodox and particularly with the Russian Church, the three-bar cross pre-dates the conversion of the Russians in 988.
 In Byzantine iconography it has been used as a symbol of martyrdom.

 ‘The churches split in 1054.’
 False.
 What happened in 1054 was the result of political rivalry between the Western ‘Holy Roman’ empire (started when the Pope crowned Charlemagne) and the Byzantine or eastern Roman Empire (the continuation of the Roman Empire).
 Papal legates excommunicated the patriarch of Constantinople and vice versa in 1054, but neither church at the time saw this as a permanent break.
 In fact, the Slavic Byzantine churches remained in communion with Rome after that year, which is why the Russians commemorate the moving of St Nicholas’ body to Bari, Italy, and the Greeks don’t: it happened after 1054.
 The schism was a gradual estrangement in the Middle Ages, exacerbated by the rise of Islamic power in the Middle East, which cut off contact between Latin Christian western Europe and the Greek Christian Byzantines, and by the sacking of Constantinople by soldiers of the Latin Fourth Crusade in 1204, and narrowed with attempts at reconciliation (the councils of Lyons and of Ferrara-Florence).
-Some Orthodox sees, like the metropolitanate of Kiev in Rus’ (now Ukraine) and the patriarchate of Antioch in Syria, tried at times to maintain communion with both Rome and Constantinople during the medieval years.
+Some Orthodox sees, like the metropolitanate of Kiev in Rus’ (now the Ukraine) and the patriarchate of Antioch in Syria, tried at times to maintain communion with both Rome and Constantinople during the medieval years.
 The reunion effected at Florence was broken in 1473 after the Turks destroyed the Byzantine Empire (conquering Constantinople in 1453).
+Actually, the Russians broke communion with the West again before that.
 Some say the schism wasn’t final until the creation of the Eastern Catholic churches by Rome outraged the Orthodox.

 ‘Catholics believe the Pope isn’t a sinner... they believe he is automatically a saint.’
 (Actual quotations from eastern European Orthodox.)
 False.
 Papal infallibility isn’t nearly as broad in its powers as non-Catholics think!
 Catholicism teaches that this dogma (defined in 1870) is a specific application of church infallibility, something both sides believe in.
 It says the Pope can at times act as a one-man ecumenical council to defend and interpret Holy Tradition, not invent new dogmas that contradict Tradition.
 It is a function of the Pope’s office, not a personal power of the man.
 In his opinions as a man the Pope is as fallible as everybody else (he can’t predict the weather, for example) and can even be a private heretic (which takes care of Pope Honorius, condemned posthumously for heresy).
 St Robert Bellarmine explained that if a Pope tried to teach heresy in his function of infallibility, he ipso facto wouldn’t be Pope anymore, because by so doing he would have put himself outside the church: ‘The manifestly heretical Pope ceases per se to be Pope and head as he ceases per se to be a Christian and member of the church, and therefore he can be judged and punished by the church.
 This is the teaching of all the early Fathers’ — De Romano Pontifice (Milan, 1857), vol. II, chap.
 30, p.
 420. (Orthodox may rightly ask why only the patriarch of the West is blessed with this gift.)
 John Paul II was said to go to confession often, so obviously he didn’t think he wasn’t a sinner!